steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 Another microservice listening to the booking domain events cummulates business metrics for the product team.
 Soon, we will implement a data lake to which the booking domain events will also be written to persist them for further analytics.

-In the next sections, you can read about further details of the overall solution such as the [domain model](#the-domain-model), the [technical perspective on domain events](#technical-perspective-on-domain-events), or the [actual architecture](#the-actual-architecture).
+In the next sections, you can read about further details of the overall solution such as the [domain model](#the-domain-model), the [architecture](#the-architecture), or the [technical perspective on domain events](#technical-perspective-on-domain-events).

 ## The Domain Model